 Payment is required at the time of registration.

 If you are not able to pay with credit a card you can contact us at firstname.lastname@example.org to make arrangements for a check payment.

 CANCELLATIONS AND REFUNDS

-Please note our cancellation and refund policy: All cancellations must be received in writing (email, fax or letter only - no telephone calls) to the Office of Industrial Outreach before course start to receive a refund.
-All refunds will be assessed a $20 administrative fee.
-No refunds for cancellations or non-attendance will be given after the course start date.
-Substituting an attendee will be permitted by alerting our office.
-Submit your cancellation request to email@example.com.
+Please note our cancellation and refund policy: All cancellations must be received in writing (email) to the Office of Industrial Outreach.
+All refunds will be assessed a 10% administrative fee.
+No refunds for cancellations or non-attendance will be given after you have started the course.
+Submit your cancellation request to EMAIL: email@example.com.